Jai Ingham: Central Coast Mariners

 In June 2019, Ingham joined Central Coast Mariners on a two-year contract among a host of signings under new coach Alen Stajcic.

 Return to Brisbane Roar

 In August 2019, less than 2 months after signing with Central Coast Mariners, Ingham negotiated a mutual contract release with the club and joined Brisbane Roar.
 In March 2021, Ingham departed Brisbane Roar.

 United City

 Ingham signed a contract with Philippines Football League side United City as one of their foreign players and the final player in a slew of new signings.
 This came a few hours after it was announced that Brisbane Roar and Ingham had mutually agreed to terminate the player's contract.

+Malvern City

+After a solitary season with NPL Victoria side South Melbourne FC in 2022, Ingham joined Victorian State League 1 South-East side Malvern City for the 2023 season.

+He was also announced as the club's MiniRoos technical director in 2024.

 International career

 In May 2016, Ingham was named to the Samoan national squad for the 2016 OFC Nations Cup however he did not travel to Papua New Guinea for the tournament and was listed as an absentee.

 In March 2017, Ingham was called up to the New Zealand national squad for World Cup qualifiers, along with his brother Dane.
 He made his debut on 28 March 2017 against Fiji.